 - Ashtrays are emptied into a container that will not burn.

-Heating your home accounts to 12.5% of home fires.
+Heating your home accounts for 12.5% of home fires.
 To prevent this necessity from causing a fire, be sure the following are done:

 - Chimney and furnace are cleaned and inspected yearly.